NeelSheth-Developer/HackNuthon/README.md

 ##AI - Avatar:

--Here's a more properly written and descriptive version:

-"The AI Avatar is an interactive virtual representation designed to simulate human-like behavior.
+The AI Avatar is an interactive virtual representation designed to simulate human-like behavior.
 It incorporates advanced features such as eye blinking, lip syncing, and speech generation based on user-provided text.
-The avatar dynamically generates its appearance in response to the input text, leveraging various APIs to create a realistic and engaging visual experience."
+The avatar dynamically generates its appearance in response to the input text, leveraging various APIs to create a realistic and engaging visual experience.

 <h2>Team Members</h2>